-It Could Be the Cause Of your Constant Fatigue
+This Could Be the Cause of Your Fatigue

 Feeling stressed and overwhelmed?
 Your symptoms could be alleviated by trying one of these techniques.

 Anyone who’s ever overbooked their life understands the strain or difficulty of a busy schedule.
 It seems the more you are forced to do, the more you manage to get done in a day—there’s a reason for that.
 Your body feels stress so you can concentrate.
 It’s a survival mechanism that helps us get through, well, stressful situations.

 But if you’re constantly overbooking yourself or not managing to relieve that pent up stress, it has serious consequences.
 According to Mayo Health Clinic, sustained stress can lead to high blood pressure, diabetes, obesity, and heart disease.

 If you frequently experience symptoms brought on by chronic stress, use these tactics to relax and control your stress levels.

 Stress can leave you with splitting headaches.
 If it feels like you just can’t clear your head, take ten minutes of your day to meditate.
 Not sure how?
 There are free meditation apps you can download or tracks on Spotify to guide you through a relaxing session.

 Melt away tight muscles with a warm bath